Your Local Home Service Pros

 Another way to mitigate hard water in your home is by using a water softener.

-The water softener removes minerals as water runs through a salt solution before the water is dispersed through the rest of the home.
+The water softener removes minerals as water runs through a salt solution before being dispersed throughout the home.

-Water softeners are helpful because they reduce the amount of mineral buildup on appliances and plumbing fixtures, extending the life and saving money in the long run in most situations.
+Water softeners reduce mineral buildup on appliances and plumbing fixtures, extending their life and saving money over time.

-Beware, water softeners can create aggressive water.
-Aggressive water is typically slightly acidic water with a low mineral content.
-Wanting to replace the lost metal ions, aggressive water can degrade metal and be corrosive over periods of time.
+However, water softeners can create aggressive water.
+Aggressive water is slightly acidic with low mineral content and can be corrosive to metals over long periods.

-Older homes may have metal plumbing pipes that could be impacted by a water softener in the home.
-(Read about sewer pipe history to learn more.)
+Older homes may have metal plumbing pipes that could be impacted by a water softener.
 Homes built in the last 40 years will most likely have plastic plumbing pipes.

 How should I maintain my water heater if I have soft water?